muziejus/javascripting-english-major/1-environment.md

 Also, Atom will be frustrating the first few times.
 Any new piece of software is.
 By the end of this course, though, I hope that you’ll see why I insisted on this unpleasantness at the beginning.
+And if you are interested in learning more about Atom, [please have a look at their documentation](https://atom.io/docs), that includes the *Flight Manual* book, and an introductory video.

 </section>
 <section id="browser">